linksmart/lslc-sdk/catalog-sdk/service-catalog-client/src/main/resources/README.txt

 	ServiceCatalog.setURL("http://hostname:port/base_path");

-- use ServiceBuilder class to get Registration object that will be used to create service registration into service catalog:
+- use ServiceBuilder class to create Registration object that will be used to add service registration into service catalog:

 	create registration object from a json file Registration registration = ServiceBuilder.createRegistration(String jsonFileName)
 	or
 	create a service registration for given ID & Name for protocol type REST Registration registration = ServiceBuilder.createRegistration(String serverID, String serviceName, String URL)

-- to get all registered services
+- to add a service registration
-	SCatalog catalog = ServiceCatalog.getAllServices()
+	Service service = ServiceCatalog.add(registration)

 - to get a given service
-	Service service = ServiceCatalog.getService(serviceID)
+	Service service = ServiceCatalog.get(serviceID)

-- to update a given service ServiceCatalog.updateService(serviceID, registration)
+- to update a given service ServiceCatalog.update(serviceID, registration)

-- to delete a given service ServiceCatalog.deleteService(serviceID)
+- to delete a given service ServiceCatalog.delete(serviceID)

+- to get registered services
+	SCatalog catalog = ServiceCatalog.getServices(page, perPage)

-- to search a service for given criteria
+- to find a service for given criteria
-	Service service = ServiceCatalog.search(path, criteria, value)
+	Service service = ServiceCatalog.findService(path, criteria, value)

+- to find services for a given criteria
+	SCatalog catalog = ServiceCatalog.findServices(path, criteria, value, page, perPage)